to place it on page-->

 Understanding how to Read Patterns and Charts

-There is more than one way to weave in ends, but you should be sure that you are weaving in the ends so they do not unravel, which will leave holes in your finished project.
+There is more than one way to weave in ends, but be sure to weave them in securely so that they do not unravel, which can leave holes in your finished project.
 Learn more about weaving in ends.

-This is a skill that require some practice to do it correctly so that the ends do not show on the right side of the fabric.
+This is a skill that requires practice to execute correctly, ensuring the ends do not show on the right side of the fabric.

 Blocking is essential in finishing your knitting projects and giving them a polished look.
 Blocking involves wetting your finished piece and shaping it to the desired dimensions.
 This process evens out your stitches and helps your project retain its shape.